KT Corporation: Wait For Catalysts To Be Realized (NYSE:KT)

 Elevator Pitch

-I retain a Neutral rating on Korean telecommunications service provider KT Corporation (KT) [030200:KS].
+I retain a Neutral rating on Korean telecommunications service provider KT Corporation (NYSE:KT) [030200:KS].

 This is an update of my prior article on KT Corporation published on August 25, 2020.
 KT Corporation's share price has declined by -3% from KRW23,900 as of August 24, 2020, to KRW23,100 as of November 9, 2020, since my last update.
 KT Corporation trades at 2.1 times consensus forward next twelve months' EV/EBITDA, and it offers a consensus forward FY 2021 dividend yield of 5.1%.